MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-code.md

 - **Access token**: An access token is an artifact contains user identity and permission scopes.

 > [!NOTE]
-> To avoid errors such as `Teams SDK Error: resourceDisabled`, ensure that Application ID URI is configured properly in Azure AD app registration and in your Teams app.
+> To avoid errors such as `Teams SDK Error: resourceDisabled`, ensure that application ID URI is configured properly in Azure AD app registration and in your Teams app.

 Use the following authentication API: